marjandn/fan_carousel_image_slider/README.md

   /// Determines whether the user can change slides by dragging or not.
   /// Defaults to true.
   final bool userCanDrag;

+  /// Determines box shadow of current (center) image.
+  /// Defaults to custom BoxShadwo list. final List<BoxShadow>? currentItemShadow;

+  /// Determines box shadow of sides image.
+  /// Defaults to null.
+  final List<BoxShadow>? sideItemsShadow;

+  /// Determines whether the image should be clickable or not.
+  /// Defaults to true
+  final bool isClickable;

+  /// Set as the width of the expanded image.
+  /// Defaults to MediaQuery.of(context).size.width * 0.9)
+  final double? expandImageWidth;

+  /// Set as the height of the expanded image.
+  /// Defaults to MediaQuery.of(context).size.height * 0.8
+  final double? expandImageHeight;

+  /// Determines the value of the [fit] property of the expanded image
+  /// Defaults to BoxFit.cover.
+  final BoxFit expandedImageFitMode;

+  /// Determines the alignment of the close button for the expanded image
+  /// Defaults to Alignment.bottomLeft
+  final AlignmentGeometry expandedCloseBtnAlign;

+  /// Defines a widget for the close button of the expanded image.
+  /// It can be null and the default close button will be shown. final Widget? expandedCloseBtn;

+  /// Determines the widget in the default close button container
+  /// Defaults to arrow_back_ios_rounded icon
+  final Widget expandedCloseChild;

+  /// Determines the style of the expanded image's close button container.
+  /// It can be null then the default style will be applied. final BoxDecoration? expandedCloseBtnDecoration;
 ```